-- ✓ For 2021-2022 the dropout rate, which the CDE calculates using information from all grades, is 0.6 percent and is the lowest in the Denver metropolitan area. - ✓ In 2022, the number of LPS graduates planning to go on to higher education was 93.0 percent. - ✓ A total of 1,267 high school juniors and seniors sat for 2,250 Advanced Placement exams in 2021-2022.
+- ✓ For 2022-2023 the dropout rate, which the CDE calculates using information from all grades, is 0.6 percent and is the lowest in the Denver metropolitan area. - ✓ In 2023, the number of LPS graduates planning to go on to higher education was 94.0 percent. - ✓ A total of 1,441 high school juniors and seniors sat for 2,624 Advanced Placement exams in 2022-2023.
 These students may receive college credit by scoring three or higher on a five-point scale on exams in various subjects.
-Test takers posted scores of three or higher on 75.8 percent of exams taken. - ✓ A large number of LPS high school seniors took college entrance tests in 2021-2022.
+Test takers posted scores of three or higher on 78.5 percent of exams taken.

+- ✓ A large number of LPS high school seniors took college entrance tests in 2022-2023.
 The average scores were above both national and Colorado averages on the ACT tests and on the SAT tests.
-See pages 201-206 for test results. - ✓ In 2022, LPS high school seniors were offered approximately \$60.7 million in college grants and scholarships. - ✓ In 2022, LPS had two National Merit Scholar Semifinalists, six National Merit Scholar Finalists, 24 National Merit Commended Scholars, and one National Hispanic Recognition Program. - ✓ LPS has received the Colorado Department of Education's prestigious Accredited with Distinction eight out of the nine years it has been awarded. - ✓ In 2019, when these awards were last given, LPS schools received nine John Irwin School of Excellence awards and one Governor's Distinguished Improvement award from the CDE.

-- ✓ All three LPS high schools Littleton, Heritage, and Arapahoe are nationally recognized and award-winning.
-They have been featured in Newsweek's "Top High Schools in America" and 5280's "Top High Schools in Denver."
-Additionally, LPS high schools boast regional and state champions in athletics, academics, STEM and performing arts. - ✓ Niche.com's "2023 Best Schools in America Rankings and Grades" listed Littleton Public Schools as #3 for Best School Districts, #2 for Best Teachers, and #3 for Best Places to Teach in the Denver Area out of 19 districts and #6 in Best School Districts in Colorado, #9 for Best Teachers in Colorado, and #10 for Best Places to Teach in Colorado out of 180 districts.
-Additionally, all three LPS high schools were in the top 50 of Best Public High Schools in Colorado out of 518 schools and all four middle schools were in the top 45 of Best Public Middle Schools in Colorado out of 618 schools. - ✓ Leading the country in 21st-century learning, more than 12,000 Chromebooks are used by LPS students every day.
-District teachers are known internationally for their use of instructional technology and students consistently win state and national competitions in Science, Technology, Engineering and Math (STEM).
-LPS is ranked #4 in the nation for education/K-12 safety and security.
-The security industry's leading trade publication, Security Magazine, has named LPS among the Top 500 security operations around the world.
-Additionally, the district received the Pinnacle of Achievement Award in Safety and Security Management.
+See pages 201-206 for test results. - ✓ In 2023, LPS high school seniors were offered approximately \$74.3 million in college grants and scholarships. - ✓ In 2023, LPS had two National Merit Scholar Semifinalists, 10 National Merit Scholar Finalists, 17 National Merit Commended Scholars, one National Hispanic Scholar, two National Hispanic Scholars, one National Indigenous Recognition, one National Indigenous Scholar, nine AP Scholars, seven Daniel's Fund Scholars, one Boettcher Finalist, one Boettcher Scholar, three Presidential Scholar Nominees, and two Service Academy Appointments. - ✓ LPS has received the Colorado Department of Education's prestigious Accredited with Distinction eight out of the nine years it has been awarded. - ✓ In 2023 LPS schools received eight John Irwin School of Excellence awards and one Governor's Distinguished Improvement award from the CDE. - ✓ LPS high schools boast regional and state champions in athletics, academics, STEM and performing arts. - ✓ Niche.com's "2024 Best Schools in America Rankings and Grades" listed Littleton Public Schools as #5 for Best School Districts and #16 for Best Teachers in Colorado out of 172 reporting districts.
+In the Denver metropolitan area, the district is listed as #2 for Best Teachers, #3 for Best Places to Teach, and #3 for Best School Districts out of 20 districts.
+Additionally, all three LPS high schools were in the top 55 of Best Public High Schools in Colorado out of 464 schools and all four middle schools were also in the top 55 of Best Public Middle Schools in Colorado out of 566 schools.